Rangeland and Grazing

 Multiple Uses in the Grasslands

-- Public lands like the Dakota Prairie Grasslands allow for multiple uses, including grazing and recreation.
+Public lands like the DPG support multiple uses, including grazing, mineral production, and recreation.

-- While on the grasslands, it's crucial to respect the grazing operations and avoid disturbing livestock, and leave gates as found.
+While on the grasslands, it's crucial to respect grazing operations, avoid disturbing livestock, and leave gates as you find them.

 Grassland Grazing Fences Become Virtually Invisible